 The Jazzmania Quintet – from the short film The Jazzmania Quintette (1928) — Georgie Stoll is the violinist.
 I don’t know the names of the other band members.
 Two names, Stoll and actress Edythe Flynn, are credited on the title page.
 Flynn doesn’t appear in this clip.

 After the introduction, during a brief transition to the chorus, Stoll quickly adjusts his bow so that he can play the fiddle with the bow’s stick beneath the neck, and the hair above the neck of the instrument.
 The percussionist plays nothing but a hi-hat throughout.

 Bunny Berigan and his Orchestra – 1940.
 Isn’t that a photo of Benny Goodman and his Orchestra?

-Paul McCartney and George Harrison - with Ringo – 1994
+Paul McCartney and George Harrison, with Ringo Starr — 1994

 (above, left) Sheet music cover for a recording by The Keller Sisters and Brother Lynch; (right) “Whispering” Jack Smith

 Me and My Shadow – (Dave Dreyer, Billy Rose, Al Jolson)